 - Check regularly for overheating components like faulty wiring and defective plugs, etc. It is also important to check all cords and wires underneath the casing as well as where they plug into an outlet for signs of wear or damage.
 If any parts seem questionable, replace them immediately!

 - Always store the cooker correctly, don’t bend electrical cords, and avoid scratching the inside of your cooking pot.
 Damaged and scratched inserts will make food stick and burn.

 Be aware that if you don’t follow proper safety precautions when cooking or cleaning up, there is always a chance of an accident happening.

 Is Rice Flammable?

 In general, rice is not flammable but rice like other ingredients can burn or become flammable at high temperatures.
-Rice is boiled in water, steamed in a rice cooker, or sealed in pressure with the correct ratio of rice to water.
+Rice is boiled in water, steamed in a rice cooker, or sealed under pressure with the correct ratio of rice to water.
 So chances of rice igniting are slim provided cookware and appliances are used correctly.

 In conclusion, following these simple tips will keep you and your family safe from any accidents that might happen while cooking with a rice cooker.
 Proper maintenance can prevent defects as well which is important for ensuring safety in the long run.
 Rice cookers are not just convenient but also vital to have around the kitchen if you are a rice lover, so be sure to use them safely!